• Home |

 • .45 designates the nominal bore diameter

-• 70 refers to the 70 grains of black powder used as propellant
+• 70 refers to the 70 grains of black powder

-The 45-70 and Trapdoor Springfield served as the primary rifle for the U.S. Army until being replaced by the bolt action 30-40 Krag–Jørgensen in 1893.
+Pronounced “forty-five seventy”, the 45-70 is also known as the .45-70 Government (Govt).
+The 45-70 and Trapdoor Springfield served as the primary rifle for the U.S. Army until its replacement by the bolt action 30-40 Krag–Jørgensen in 1893.

 Final Shots: 45-70 vs 30-30

-When it comes to extremely effective hunting cartridges, the 30-30 Winchester and 45-70 Government cannot be ignored.
-With over a century of service, the 30-30 and 45-70 have survived the test of time and their popularity among shooters is not waning any time soon.
+When it comes to hunting cartridges, the extremely effective 30-30 Winchester and 45-70 Government cannot be ignored.
+With over a century of service, the 30-30 and 45-70 have survived the test of time, and their popularity among shooters is not waning any time soon.

-The 45-70 Government is a hard-hitting big game cartridge that can take down some of the most dangerous game in North America.
-It’s bone-crushing muzzle energy makes it deadly within 300 yards on whitetail deer or elk within 200 yards.
-However, it does have over double the ft-lbs of recoil and price than the 30-30.
+The 45-70 Government is a hard-hitting cartridge that can take down some of the most dangerous game in North America.
+Its bone-crushing energy makes it deadly on whitetail deer or elk within 200 yards.

-And there’s nothing wrong with either, because in this case it’s more about what makes you happy as a shooter than which is the “best cartridge”.
-No matter which round you choose, make sure you stock up on ammo here at Ammo.com so that you are ready to flex your 2A rights and your love of lever guns.
+Whichever round you choose, make sure you stock up on ammo here at Ammo.com so that you are ready to flex your 2A rights and your love of lever guns.

 Chris Dwulet